 Cosmo Magazine on Roaccutane and Sex Drive Loss

-As with every other drug, there were possible side-effects like nosebleeds, but even those were supposedly rare.
-As Sarah would soon find out, not only were nosebleeds not rare, but they came with many more side-effects which were not even mentioned to her.
+As with every other drug, she was warned there were possible side-effects like nosebleeds, but even those were supposedly rare.
+But As Sarah would soon find out, not only were nosebleeds not rare, but they came with many more side-effects which were not even mentioned to her.

-After a few months, Sarah was acne-free at last.
-Her face cleared up and on the outside her skin was glowing.
+Sarah told Cosmo she was excited to become acne-free at last.
+Indeed, her face cleared up and on the outside her skin was glowing.
 Unfortunately, this wasn’t without its consequences.

 Nosebleeds were frequent, from two to three times a day.
 Other seemingly unrelated problems started to emerge, including soreness and tenderness of the skin, hair thinning, joint ache, and on top of all, ‘a kind of black, lingering lowness she just couldn’t seem to shift.’
 As if that wasn’t enough, Accutane has practically ruined Sarah’s love life, and has even made it uncomfortable and painful.